 - Pump Jack → Refinery loop — Best long-term source.
 Self-sustaining once running.

 - Crude Oil from barrels — Roadside oil barrels (red barrels with the oil-drop icon), Oil Rig crates, and Cargo Ship dwellers occasionally drop Barrels of Crude Oil.
-Each refines to 3 LGF.
+Each Crude Oil refines to 1 LGF.

 - Oxum's Gas Station — Reliably spawns LGF in jerry-can loot piles and the green military crates inside.
 One of the safest farms in early wipe.